-ADS-Nyanza promotes resilience to the changing climate through training on crop production and processing, climate-resilient crops, renewable energy, soil and water conservation, livestock production, and food and nutrition.
+ADS-Nyanza promotes resilience to the changing climate through training farmers on crop production and processing, climate-resilient crops, renewable energy, soil and water conservation, livestock production, and food and nutrition.
 Mentors help their neighbors become better farmers.
-The program also focuses on economic development through the support of farmers, women, primary caregivers and other vulnerable groups.
+The program also focuses on economic development through the support of farmers, women, primary caregivers and other groups vulnerable to climate change.
 Faith leaders and Mothers’ Union members receive training on climate change, gender equity and child protection in relation to agricultural production.
-Members of savings groups save, access credit, and build relationships among each other.
-Their knowledge and skills help them cope with financial shocks.
+Members of savings groups save, access credit and build relationships among each other.
+Their knowledge and skills help them cope with financial shocks and invest in their health, education and food security.

 Previous